Moe-hacker/ruri/doc/USAGE.md

 ```
 -f, --fork ..................................: fork() before exec the command
 ```
-ruri will set its process name to `ruri`,
-but after exec(), this name will be changed.
 unshare and rootless container will always fork() before running commands in container,
 you can use this option to make common chroot container have the same behaiver,
-so you can find all running container by finding the process name `ruri` in `ps` command.
 ```
 -j, --just-chroot ...........................: Just chroot, do not create the runtime dirs
 ```